General Federation of Free Employees

 The General Federation of Free Employees (Allgemeiner freier Angestelltenbund, AfA-Bund) was an amalgamation of various socialist-oriented trade unions of technical and administrative employees in the Weimar Republic.
+It was one of the founding members of the Iron Front on 16 December, 1931.

 Member organizations encompassed groups as diverse as artists, theater workers, bank clerks, foremen, and technical employees and managers.
 It was founded in 1920 and was dissolved in on March 30, 1933, just before the newly empowered Nazi regime began crushing the Free Trade Unions.
 Throughout its existence, it was led by Siegfried Aufhäuser.

 Affiliates

 The following unions were affiliated to the federation: